ART FOR MATERIAL AID

 I believe that as artists we have a responsibility to More than just the work we make.
 And, as humans, we have an obligation to always fight for the humanity and dignity of all - or lose something deeply important within ourselves that, once gone, can never be retrieved again.

-*each works’ nominated recipient will receive the full sale price (less Stripe fees, gst and a $0.45 climate contribution).
+*each works’ nominated recipient will receive the full sale price (less Stripe fees, gst, and a small climate contribution).

 and ALWAYS accepting art from independent artists who are keen to contribute - please make contact.